HL7/hl7.github.io/_docs/validator_wrapper-hosting.md

 3. Compile your project, and publish the new docker image containing the docker-compose.yml file.
 4. SSH into the compute engine VM, either through the [Google Cloud Console][Link-GoogleCloudConsole], or by installing the [Google Cloud SDK][Link-GoogleCloudSDK] on your local machine.
 5. Install docker-compose `sudo apt install docker-compose`
-6. Stop your currently running image
+6. Stop your currently running image.
+   _Be mindful not to start images with both docker and docker-compose.
+If an image already exists and occupies the required port, a new image may start without obvious errors, but the old image will still be providing the website._
    * Execute `docker ps` to see the list of running images
    * From that list, find the name of your image, and stop it by running `docker stop <image name here>`
-7. Start the image using docker-compose by running `docker-compose up --build -d`
+8. Start the image using docker-compose by running `docker-compose up --build -d`
-8. Verify the image is running by executing `docker ps`
+9. Verify the image is running by executing `docker ps`

 ### Automating Updates
 We don't want to have to _manually_ go in and type: